yukijina/yukijina.github.io/_posts/2019-04-05-sinatra_project.markdown

 It's time to make a web application!

 Sign up, log in, log out - most of the websites have a natural flow to view one page after another.
 For example - Facebook , nobody wants other users to edit, delete and create his/her own posts.
-That is obvious when we visit any web application every day but I was surprised that creating this logic and RESTful route was moew complicated than I imagined.
+That is obvious when we visit any web application every day but I was surprised that creating this logic and RESTful route was more complicated than I imagined.

 However, as always, when you understand the logic, fun time begins.

 ## What I learned through the project:
 The key is to *make a blueprint *first.
 I found it was definitely helpful to write down what kind of application I want to create.
 As Avi always explains in his video lecture, I decided to note the structure and ideas before programming.

 1. What kind of tables/database I want to create.
 2. A relationship between tables - and how many Models
 3. What kind of routes are needed
 4. What kind of page the route renders.
 Or redirects to the other route?